akeneo/pim-api-docs/content/resources.md

 ```
 In this formula:
  - `ATTRIBUTE_CODE` is the code of an attribute of the product,
- - `LOCALE_CODE` is the code of a locale when the attribute is localisable,
+ - `LOCALE_CODE` is the code of a locale when the attribute is localizable,
  - `CHANNEL_CODE` is the code of a channel when the attribute is scopable,
- - `DATA_INFORMATION` is the value stored for this attribute for this locale (if attribute is localisable) and this channel (if the attribute is scopable).
+ - `DATA_INFORMATION` is the value stored for this attribute for this locale (if attribute is localizable) and this channel (if the attribute is scopable).
 Its type and format depends on the attribute type.

 #### Examples

-**Product values of a localisable attribute**
+**Product values of a localizable attribute**

-The `short_description` attribute is neither scopable nor localisable, so it can hold several data values, up to one for each locale.
+The `short_description` attribute is scopable but not localizable, so it can hold several data values, up to one for each locale.
 ```json
 {
   "short_description": [